jscad/OpenJSCAD.org/packages/examples/README.md

 ## Usage

-just install this package if you need access to the various examples
+Install this package if you need access to the various examples.

 ## Documentation